-A student who wishes to withdraw from the University must submit a request in writing to the Registrar's office via the Complete Withdrawal Form (https://www.westga.edu/assets/registrar/docs/Complete-Withdrawal-Form-2016.pdf).
+A student who wishes to withdraw from the University must submit a request in writing to the Registrar's office.
 The student is not withdrawn until the Registrar's Office has processed the form.
 Failure to officially withdraw will result in grades of F for all courses that semester.